Buy to let in Poland is a great choice for investors who wish to generate a steady income.

 1. Notify the tax office of an occasional lease agreement

 In the case of an occasional lease agreement, the landlord should notify the tax office within 14 days from letting the apartment.

-The notification informs the tax office of the date from which the apartment was let.
-There is also space to fill in the address, region and city the apartment is in.
+The notification informs the tax office of the date from which the contract was concluded.
+There are also spaces to fill in the landlord’s personal details and also the address of the apartment.

 My colleague filled out this form and took it with him to the tax office.
 He had other duties to carry out there, as we shall now go into.

 2. Registration of a natural person who is a taxpayer